Comparison of C Sharp and Java: Task-based parallelism for Java

-Similar to C#, Java has a higher level mechanism for working with threads.
+Similar to C#, Java has a higher-level mechanism for working with threads.
 Executors can execute asynchronous tasks and also manage a group of subprocesses.
-All the threads of an ExecutorServices instance are handled in a pool.
-This ExecutorService instance will be reused under the hood for revenant tasks, so it's possible runs as many concurrent tasks as the programmer wants throughout the life-cycle of the application using a single executor service instance.
+All the threads of an ExecutorService instance are handled in a pool.
+This ExecutorService instance will be reused under the hood for recurring tasks, so it is possible to run as many concurrent tasks as the programmer wants throughout the life-cycle of the application using a single ExecutorService instance.
+Further, Java supports virtual threads, which are very lightweight threads that allow massive concurrency with no overhead of traditional platform threads, though they are used alongside the standard ExecutorService model.

 This is how the first thread-example looks using executors: